INSIDE: Roam the Gnome’s Ultimate List of Disney Tips with Toddlers.

-Golden-fried Chicken, Fork Tender Pot Roast, and Traditional Meatloaf with all the fixings WITH a real vanilla malt.
+The Prime Time Sampler is Golden-fried Chicken, Fork Tender Pot Roast, and Traditional Meatloaf with all the fixings.

-The best thing I think I’ve EVER drunk in my whole life.
+Without exaggerating, this remains the best drink I’ve EVER drunk in my whole life.
 My mouth still waters at the thought.

 Take me back!

-Check out the menu to see what takes your fancy.
+Check out the 50’s Prime Time Cafe menu to see what takes your fancy.

-(We booked on the dining plan.
-Such great value.)
+(We booked on the dining plan and it was such great value.)